vickmuir/Backup/install-evault-windows2016.md

 2. Start CentralControl.
 3. In the workspace, right-click **MyAgent** and select **New Job**.
 4. On the welcome screen, click **Next**.
-5. Select the backup source type from the drop-down list.
+5. Select the backup source type.
 6. Select **Unicode** for encoding.
 Click **Next**.
 7. Select the destination where this job is targeted.
 Click **Next**.
 8. Enter the name for the job and its description.<br/>